 - Building relationships with referral partners who offer legal, accounting, insurance, and personal and business budget coaching, just to name a few.

-- Hosting educational community events on topics like saving for college, retirement funding, and succession planning for business owners.
+- Hosting educational community events on topics like saving for college, retirement funding, financial & emotional implications of divorce, and succession planning for business owners.

 - Flexibility to find the best products and investments that help my clients meet their financial goals, and the technology to smoothly execute transactions.

-- Connecting with the community on Facebook and LinkedIn.
+- Connecting with the community on social media.

 If you’re seeking more information about investing for your financial future, please call me at 480-397-1184.
 I look forward to talking to you.